Home > Winter

 Reinforced Cuffs

-To prevent these tiny cuts from being tears that ruin your pants, most ski pants integrate “kick patches” or reinforced cuffs made from a more robust material than the rest of the pants.
-The most common reinforcement is a fabric called Cordura, which is an incredibly durable and abrasion-resistant synthetic material made from nylon.
-Cordura ranges in weight and at its most robust is used for military-grade body armor.
+To prevent cuts and tears that ruin your pants, most ski pants integrate kick patches or reinforced cuffs, which are made from a more robust material than the rest of the pants.
+One of the most common textile reinforcements is Cordura, which is an incredibly durable, abrasion-resistant synthetic material made from nylon.
+Cordura ranges in weight and, at its most robust, is used for military-grade body armor.
+Gear like the Marmot GORE-TEX Lightray Pants will expertly integrate Cordura, making the fabric tough against abrasions while keeping a low profile.
+These patches are usually sewn along the interior hem and lower pant leg and can extend all the way to the top of your ski boots.

 Gaiters

-Ski pants are either insulated or non-insulated and certain types of insulation are made from recycled materials; (photo/Jason Hummel)
+Ski pants are either insulated or non-insulated, and certain types of insulation are made from recycled materials; (photo/Jason Hummel)

 Fully Taped Seams